nilesh-c/wikidata-entity-suggester/README.md

 5. Make this README more friendly.
 The reader should be able to set everything up and test after one read.

+6. I may re-write read_items.c (please see below) using an xml library and map-reduce to speed it up later.
+Might not be necessary at the moment, considering it takes 45 mins to parse the xml file and push into MySQL on my machine.

 ------------------------------------------------------------------------------------------------

 ## How to build the required CSV files from wikidata data dumps ##